RanvierMUD/ranviermud/docs/dialogue.md

 - If any word in the "some" array/string is matched by `Array.prototype.some`, it is worth 2 points.
 - Each word in the "find" array/string that is matched by `String.prototype.find` is worth 1 point.

-So, if given the string ``"What can I do about the thieves guild?"``, this algorithm would weight this topic with 7 points, plus an additional 2 in case of a tie.
+So, if given the string ``"What can I do about the dead thief from the thieves guild?"``, this algorithm would weight this topic with 9 points:
+- 2 from priority
+- 1 from the key
+- 2 from `some`
+- 2 from `find`

 ## Dialogue types